-The reporting procedures set out on page 19 should always be used when an employee or leader has reasonable grounds for concern that a child may have been, is being, or is at risk of being abused or neglected.
+The reporting procedures set out on page 22 should always be used when an employee or leader has reasonable grounds for concern that a child may have been, is being, or is at risk of being abused or neglected.
 If what may be symptoms of abuse are ignored it could result in ongoing harm to the child.
 It is not necessary to prove that abuse has occurred to report a concern, all that is required is that there are reasonable grounds for concern.
+It is the statutory authority's role to assess concerns that are reported to them to establish the level of risk of harm to a child.